Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 *Note:* This equivalence is a *definitional choice* within our framework, not a logical derivation.
 We propose this operational definition because it makes intelligence measurable (via information-theoretic quantities) and connects naturally to the compression-transmission duality.
 Other definitions of intelligence exist; this one serves the framework's explanatory goals.

 Intelligence, in this operational sense, is "the rate at which an agent can reliably transmit learned knowledge."
-An agent that cannot teach what it learned has not demonstrated intelligence—it has merely stored data.
+An agent that cannot teach what it learned has not demonstrated intelligence; it has merely stored data.
 This is philosophically aligned with Turing's insight that intelligence manifests through communication.

-### 1.3 Complexity from Constraints
+### 1.3 Complexity from constraints

 The Neuro-Symbolic Homeostat framework (Goldman, 2025) establishes that "complexity comes from constraints."
 This principle is central to understanding hallucinations: